jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_memory.rst

 Working with Memory and Performance
 ===================================

-By default xlsxwriter.lua holds all cell data in memory.
+By default ``xlsxwriter`` holds all cell data in memory.
 This is to allow future features where formatting is applied separately from the data.

-The effect of this is that xlsxwriter can consume a lot of memory and it is possible to run out of memory when creating large files.
+The effect of this is that for large files ``xlsxwriter`` can consume a lot of memory and it is even possible to run out of memory.

-Fortunately, this memory usage can be reduced almost completely by using the :ref:`Workbook:new() <constructor>` ``'constant_memory'`` property::
+Fortunately, this memory usage can be reduced almost completely by setting the :ref:`Workbook:new() <constructor>` ``'constant_memory'`` property::

     workbook = Workbook:new(filename, {constant_memory = true})